handelarahayran/Emotion-Detection/README.md

 Naive Bayes model achieved an accuracy of 0.56, whereas the Logistic Regression model achieved a better accuracy of 0.63.

 How to Run:
-Please see the main script "emotion_detection.py" to run the project.
+Please see the main script "EmotionDetection.ibynp" to run the project.